Disney Adventure World: Areas

+When the park was referred to as Walt Disney Studios Park, the lands were referred to as "studio lots."

 World Premiere Plaza

 World Premiere Plaza features attractions and shopping based on Pixar and Walt Disney Animation Studios franchises, including a live show, Disney Jr. Dream Factory, Stitch Live!, TOGETHER: a Pixar Musical Adventure, Animation Celebration and Mickey and the Magician.
-The land also contains Hollywood Boulevard, which features Hollywood-inspired street sets and the ride The Twilight Zone Tower of Terror - A New Dimension of Chills.
+The land also contains Hollywood Boulevard, which features Hollywood-inspired street sets and the attraction The Twilight Zone Tower of Terror - A New Dimension of Chills.
+Since the venue closed in April 2024, it was reopened in May 2025 after a refurbishment as World Premiere (as a new entrance area) in Disney Theater, with the counter-service restaurant Hollywood Gardens Restaurant.